Before you begin Level 5 you will need to assess the student in the Red Words from Level 1, Level 2, and Level 3.

-“Say /ō/.
-What letters make the /ō/ sound?
-With your finger, write the letter that says /ō/ on your palm.
-Now write the letter o on your paper, naming it as you write.
-Now, look at the letter you just wrote.
-What is the name of this letter?
-What sound does it make?”
+“Say /j/.
+What letters make the /j/ sound?
+With your finger, write the letter that says /j/ on your palm.
+Now write the letters j and g and dge on your paper.
+Now, look at the letters you just wrote.
+What are the names of these letters?
+What sound do they make?”

 Repeat with the following sounds:

 /aw/, /er/, /ar/, /oo/, /el/, /oy/, /shun/, /s/, /j/

 “Say bridge.
 Spell the word bridge by writing the letters on your palm.
 Now, pick up your pen and write the word bridge on your paper.”

 Repeat with the following words: